brampat/security/techniques/passwords/README.md

 ![Long binary slot](keylock_long.png)

 In this simple example, we can state that length has more impact then complexity.
+An extended research can be found [here](crackingSpeeds.md).
+This research analyses different password-patterns ranging from very simple to complex and / or long passwords.
+It also lists the total password space for each pattern and speeds at which they could be cracked in a number of encryption algorithms.

 ## Cracking techniques / attacks
 * Dictionary attacks: Use a wordlist to compare against user passwords